canonical/ubuntu.com/templates/kubernetes/docs/snap-refresh.md

     An explicit timer may be a simple `mon` (scan every Monday) or a more complex `mon3,23:00` (scan on the third Monday of the month at 23:00).
-See possible values for explicit timers in the the *refresh.timer* section of the [system options][system-snap-opts] documentation.
+See possible values for explicit timers in the *refresh.timer* section of the [system options][system-snap-opts] documentation.

 - Empty string